Three reasons not to use amicable divorce and separation services

 All of our services are fixed price and include VAT, so costs will never spiral out of control.
 We also have payment plans available so that you can spread the cost over several months or split the cost between you both.

-If you use solicitors, it's likely you would will both need to pay two sets of legal fees, which may end up costing a lot more.
-We are also more comprehensive than mediation because we can also handle the 'legal bits', such as write up your financial agreement into a draft consent order and manage the court process, meaning you don't need to go anywhere else once you've reached an agreement.
+If you use solicitors, it's likely you would both need to pay two sets of legal fees, which may end up costing a lot more.
+We are also more comprehensive than mediation because we can also handle the 'legal bits', such as writing up your financial agreement into a draft consent order and managing the court process, meaning you don't need to go anywhere else once you've reached an agreement.

 3. It’s too complicated

 We've made the process as simple as possible.
-From our amicable dashboard which collects the information needed for the legal forms, to our online sessions with one of divorce specialists.
+From our amicable dashboard which collects the information needed for the legal forms, to our online sessions with one of the Divorce Specialists.
 Using amicable, there's no need to complete a Form A, you can disclose your finances to each other using the amicable dashboard.
-Sessions to help you agree on you finances or make arrangements for your children, take place in video meeting rooms, meaning that you don't need to worry about travel or organising childcare for your children.
-We also have lots of free tips and advice on our website, or on The Divorce Podcast.
+Sessions to help you agree on your finances or make arrangements for your children, take place in video meeting rooms, meaning that you don't need to worry about travel or organising childcare for your children.
+We also have lots of free tips and advice on our website or on The Divorce Podcast.

 If the above has made you rethink using amicable as a step forward, get in touch.